Suzanne Mobley Bennett

-Dana Moore has been homeschooling for the past nineteen years.
-Her two oldest children are now in college, and her youngest is a freshman starting at BU Electives this year.
+Dana Moore has been homeschooling for almost twenty years.
+She is mother to one college graduate/Air Force officer, a college sophomore, and a high school sophomore attending BU Electives this fall.
 Dana is a graduate of Transylvania University, where she majored in communications and minored in business administration, and also a graduate of the Ambassador Institute of Travel in Nashville.
 Prior to quitting her career to become a stay-at-home mom, she worked for KY Teachers’ Retirement, Thomas Nelson Publishers, Host Communications, and Southland Christian Church.
 In addition, she is a former columnist for The Jessamine Journal.
 She and her husband Chris, also a teacher at BU Electives, currently own and operate Moore Innovations in Nicholasville.
-Dana has taught various classes at CHC for the last six years, including yearbook, life skills, and student leadership.
+Dana has taught various classes over the years, including yearbook, life skills, and student leadership.

 Ashford is a second-year seminary student who also serves as a Contracts & Grants Management Specialist at an education non-profit.
 Ashford has a bachelor's degree in Political Science/Government with a Minor in Leadership Studies.
 Ashford is married to Olivia, who also serves in education.
 They both work together in a media ministry called, YoungHearts Ministries, sharing the word of God, while providing online Bible resources for children and families to engage in through multiple forms of media.